-Best Paper for Coloured Pencils: Our Test Results
+Best Paper for Coloured Pencils: Tested and Compared

-If you just want the short answer, these are the surfaces that performed best in my paper-and-pencil tests (15 papers, using Polychromos, Coloursoft and Pablo, plus a light solvent check with Zest-It).
+If you just want the short answer, these are the surfaces that performed best in my paper-and-pencil tests.
+Fifteen papers in total, worked with Polychromos, Coloursoft and Pablo, with a light Zest-It solvent check and an erasing test on each.

-• Best overall for strong colour and lots of layers: Clairfontaine Pastelmat Why: the best colour-holding surface on test; brilliant for rich, punchy colour (less ideal for very fine detail, and solvents didn’t add anything in the test).
+The best colour-holding surface on test.
+Brilliant for rich, punchy colour.
+Less ideal for very fine detail, and solvents didn't add anything.

-• Best value / easiest “starter” paper: Daler Rowney Heavy Cartridge (220gsm) Why: decent results for an inexpensive paper (with the usual caveat that the wax pencil erasing smeared more than I’d want for perfection).
+Decent results for an inexpensive paper, with the usual caveat that wax pencil erasing smeared more than I'd want for perfection.

-Fabriano Classico 5 HP (300gsm): This has been a long-time standby for wet work, but in these tests it didn’t perform as well as some alternatives — and with the quality-control complaints noted, I’d point most people toward other options (especially the R.K.
-Burt Ultra Smooth if you want a smooth HP-style surface).
+A note on a common "go-to" paper: Fabriano Classico 5 HP (300gsm) has been a long-time standby for wet work, but in these tests it didn't perform as well as some alternatives, and there have been quality-control complaints over the years.
+For a smooth HP-style surface I'd point most people toward the R.K.
+Burt Ultra Smooth instead.

-• Surface / tooth: fine-grit pastel-style surface (granular feel)
+• Surface and tooth: fine-grit pastel-style surface, granular feel

 • Weight: heavyweight card (gsm varies by product)

-• Layering & colour strength: excellent colour holding; strongest colour on test
+• Layering and colour strength: excellent colour holding, strongest on test

-• Erasing: wax pencil line erasing is poor (absorbent surface)
+• Erasing: wax pencil erasing is poor (absorbent surface)

 • Best for: rich colour, heavy layering, bold work